The best Italy travel guide

 A pet passport is required when traveling to Italy with a pet.
 Dogs, cats and ferrets an ISO pet microchip and proofs of up-to-date vaccinations at least 21 days prior to travel.

 Italy has a variety of climates systems.
 Northern areas have relatively cool, humid subtropical climate, while the coastal areas have a Mediterranean climate.

-The best period to travel is from June to September for a “summer vacation”, while if you like winter holidays travel from November to February.
+The best period to travel is from June to September for a “summer vacation” (read here what to pack for a summer vacation in Italy,) while if you like winter holidays travel from November to February.

 Snow falls mainly in the mountain regions, like the Alps and the Apennines.
 Along the coast, even in winter, snow falls are very rare.